 - Ensuring clarity of vision, ethos and strategic direction

-- Holding executive leaders to account for the educational performance of the school and its pupils, and the performance management of staff
+- Holding the senior leadership team to account for the educational performance of the school, the wellbeing of the pupils and the performance management of staff

-Richard Meadmore - Vice Chair of Governors (Co-opted governor)
+Richard Meadmore - Chair of Governors (Foundation Governor)

 Gavin Hirst - Head Teacher